OpenBCI/Documentation/docs/08FAQ/Privacy_Policy.md

 ### 12. HOW LONG DO WE KEEP YOUR DATA?

-We will retain your personal information only for as long as we will be required in order to fulfil the purposes outlined in this Privacy Policy.
+We will retain your personal information only for as long as we will be required in order to fulfill the purposes outlined in this Privacy Policy.
 In certain special cases, longer retention period might be required by law for tax, accounting purposes or other legal requirements and obligations.
 As soon as we no longer require your personal data to provide our services for other purposes mentioned above, we will promptly delete or anonymize it.

 ### 13. THIRD-PARTY LINKS AND SERVICES